bparanj/crystal/programming/iac/docs/basics/nmap.md

 Goss has a feature called `autoadd` that simplifies the process of adding tests by automatically creating them for a specified service or file.
 However, integrating `nmap` directly with the `autoadd` command in Goss to scan network services and then automatically generate tests based on the scan results is not a built-in feature of Goss as of my last update.
 The `autoadd` command is primarily designed to work with local system resources like processes, services, packages, etc., and not directly with network scan outputs.

-That said, to leverage both `nmap` for network scanning and Goss for validation in a cohesive workflow, you'd typically follow a two-step process where each tool is used for its strengths, but manually connect the dots:
+That said, to leverage both `nmap` for network scanning and Goss for validation in a cohesive workflow, you'd  follow a two-step process where each tool is used for its strengths, but manually connect the dots:

 1. **Use Nmap to Identify Services**: Run `nmap` to scan your server and identify running services and open ports.
 This step is manual and requires you to interpret the `nmap` output to decide what services you want to ensure are running and accessible.